Dipeshtwis/Newsweek_replica/README.md

 # Newsweek_replica
 This is a clone version of newsweek website.
-It has uses of bootstrap framework of CSS.
+It has uses of bootstrap framework of CSS, with the help of this project, I got to know how to use bootstrap.

 ## Project Design